S5 Ep80: Disability, Disclosure, and Authenticity in Higher Education

 Emily Ladau 33:00

-Yeah, and everybody's at a different point on that journey.
-And I know that there are days where I am not quite as enthusiastic about embracing my disability as I wish that everybody was.
-And so I can't expect that everybody else is always going to be enthusiastic about it.
-But because we've been taught to think about disability in a negative light, when somebody becomes disabled, it does become more challenging to embrace that part of themselves.
-And what if we flip to that script and we instead just recognize how normal it is to have a disability, one in four people in the US have some type of disability.
+And what if we flipped that script and instead just recognized how normal it is to have a disability?
+One in four people in the U.S. have some type of disability.
 That's not a niche number, right?
-We say that we are a marginalized community and it's true.
+We say that we are a marginalized community, and it's true.
 But we are the world's largest minority.
-And so when you look at it from that perspective, why not set it up the world that is, careers, whatever sector you are a part of, make it so that if you're the person who becomes disabled tomorrow, it's still a place that you would feel welcome and want to be.
+And so when you look at it from that perspective, why not set up the world -- careers, whatever sector you are a part of -- to make it so that if you're the person who becomes disabled tomorrow, it's still a place that you would feel welcome and want to be.

 Andy 34:12